CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 To edit a switch configuration:

-1. Locate the Switch Configurations card on the lifecycle management dashboard **Configuration Management** tab.
+1. Locate the Switch Configurations card on the **Configuration Management** tab of the lifecycle management dashboard.

 2. Click **Manage**.